mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 Re-load the user file and check the values you changed - they should have
    reverted to their original values.
 #.
 Change some values on the ``Beam Centre`` tab.
 Re-load the user file.
 The inputs in the ``Centre Position``
-   section should revert to their original values, apart from the ``Detector`` combobox.
+   section should revert to their original values.
 The inputs in the ``Options`` section (such as the radius limits) should not revert.
 #.
 Ensure that you can load the old style ``MaskFile.txt`` user file from the sample data.

    - **Note:** In order to see this file, you may need to change the settings in the file browser window to look for